 * Reflects composition as of June 30, 2022.

-- Inclusion index*– We want our employees to feel included and supported so that they may thrive professionally.
-That is why we measure the percentage of employees who feel a sense of inclusion at work, with the goal of parity across the total company, women, and people of color.
+- Inclusion index*– We want our teammates to feel included and supported so they thrive professionally.
+That is why we measure the percentage of employees who feel a sense of inclusion at work, with the goal of parity across the total company, women and people of color.

 * A composite score for a set of survey questions we ask our employees, benchmarked against industry and/or other norms